steyou/advent-of-code-2025/README.md

 Puzzle inputs are not included in the repo (since sharing them is discouraged).
 Access yours from the website.

+**Note:** For day 2 part B specifically you will need to run `go generate` with your input called `input/day2.txt` as it involves generating code ahead of time.

 ## Repository Layout

 - `main.go` – argument parsing and day/part dispatch